STS-60: Crew

+Crew seat assignments

 Mission highlights

 After External Tank (ET) separation and main engine cutoff (MECO), a 2.5 minutes OMS burn was initiated at 12:52 UTC that circularized Discovery's orbit from a 74 by 352 km orbit to 353 by 352 km.
 Shortly after liftoff, pilot Kenneth S. Reightler Jr. experienced problems with his portable headset.
 The problem was traced to the Headset Interface Unit (HIU) and that unit was swapped with a flight spare.
 The payload bay doors were opened and around 13:45 UTC the crew was given a go for on-orbit operations.
 Shortly after reaching orbit, the STS-60 crew began checking Discovery's systems and activating the commercially developed SPACEHAB laboratory module and several of its experiments.
 The crew also activated one group of the payload bay Getaway Special (GAS) canisters.

 SPACEHAB module experiments that were activated included the Organic Separations payload, which is designed to investigate cell separation techniques for possible pharmaceutical and biotechnology processing, and the Equipment for Controlled Liquid Phase Sintering Experiment (ECLiPSE) package, a furnace designed to explore the possibilities of creating stronger, lighter and more durable metals for use in bearings, cutting tools and electronics.
 SPACEHAB middeck experiments that were activated included Immune-1, which will look at the immune systems of rats in orbit, and the Commercial Protein Crystal Growth package, which is attempting to grow large, well- ordered protein crystals so that their structures can be more easily studied.
 The crew sleep period then began at 6:10 pm EST.

-At 11:30 UTC on 5 February 1994, Discovery inadvertently flew through a cloud of wastewater ice crystals.
+At 11:30 UTC on February 5, 1994, Discovery inadvertently flew through a cloud of wastewater ice crystals.
 Flight controllers determined that approximately one tablespoon of wastewater leaked out of a waste dump nozzle.

-The Wake Shield Facility deployment operation was canceled on 5 February 1994.
+The Wake Shield Facility deployment operation was canceled on February 5, 1994.
 This delay was the result of several factors, including radio interference and an inability to read the Wake Shield Facility's status lights when the orbiter's payload bay is in full sunlight.
 Deployment originally was scheduled for 16:00 UTC, but after grappling the free-flyer and lifting it out of the cargo bay and into the pre-deploy position, crew members and investigators on the ground were unable to tell whether power and transmitter status lights were giving the proper indications.
 After determining that the problem was not a systems failure, but difficulty in reading the status lights, the crew and flight controllers prepared for another release attempt.
 Interference between the radio transmitter on the Wake Shield Facility and the receiver on its payload bay carrier resulted in a one-day delay.